Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 and if the mouse is not hovered on the images, the Processing sends the value (0), and when the Arduino receives the value '0' it digitalWrites all the pins to be LOW; turning off all the lights.

 I was surprised to find out how fast the interaction between Processing and Arduino could be.
-When I moved the mouse from one image to another, the Arduino light changed immediately without a delay.
+When I moved the mouse from one image to another, the Arduino light changed immediately without a noticeable delay.

 ## 20 April 2021
 ##### day-5

 I started to develop the tasks for the GamePage.
 I made two tasks.
-First, the player has to shed the light to the photoresistor to make the cafe brighter and second, dial the potentiometer to choose the right song for the cafe.
-Only when the player has successfully set up the light and the sound for the cafe, he/she can proceed to the next part of the game.
+First, the player has to shed light to the photoresistor to make the cafe brighter and second, dial the potentiometer to choose the right song for the cafe.
+If the player successfully set up the light and the sound for the cafe, he/she can proceed to the next part of the game.

 ### Designing & Building Game Page